aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/creating-reading-and-saving-projects/_index.md

 ## **Creating an Empty Project File**
 The [Project](https://apireference.aspose.com/tasks/net/aspose.tasks/project) class is the main class in Aspose.Tasks used to set and get properties associated with a project, as well as behavior.
 The Save method offered by this class makes it possible to render the Project to various output formats such as XML, MPP, PDF, HTML, etc. with a single API call.
 This method accepts a file stream or file name, and one of the values provided by the [SaveFileFormat](https://apireference.aspose.com/tasks/net/aspose.tasks.saving/savefileformat) enumeration type.

-At present, Aspose.Tasks provides the facility to create **XML** project files only.
+At present, Aspose.Tasks for .NET provides the facility to create **XML** project files only.
 The following lines of code create a simple project file in XML format.

 The XML project file can be opened in Microsoft Project: